Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 ### Querying metrics

 You can query metrics using the `MetricsClient.QueryAsync`.
+For every requested metric a set of aggregated values would be returned inside the `TimeSeries` collection.

 ```C# Snippet:QueryMetrics
 Uri endpoint = new Uri("https://management.azure.com");